 Parts of the network had been established or were under construction by April 1942.
 It seems that the first »Nachtfalter« operation had been intended for early June but was postponed for about a week after Dr. Scholz’s arrival in the Mediterranean was delayed “for urgent reasons”.
 Once he arrived, Scholz was to confer with Ob.
 Süd before the action could proceed, suggesting there was high-level interest in the timing of the operation, perhaps to coincide with some other Axis enterprise.
 What was more, further equipment which had been ordered was still under construction.
 Aschenbrenner told RPZ Sonderkommando Antonius (“Antonius” was the cover name of Ob.
 Süd) that their gear was not to be dismounted from “the vehicle”—implying that the installation was mobile—but Sonderführer Mahlow was to proceed at once to Berlin with a full report and Wolf (a colleague?) was to take over the functioning of the WIM.
 The RPZ personnel were also to return right away, with the exception of a driver to look after the vehicle and a man to take responsibility for the equipment.

 Each Mediterranean WIM station had a number, apparently reflecting the order in which they were established.
-Those I have identified are:
+To date I have not identified all of them: